 Get help with Library technology or your personal equipment at the Technology Services desk on the 1st floor past the elevators.
 Phone: 615.898.5666.

-Laptops, graphing calculators, cables, phone chargers — Technology Services desk on the first floor; 4-hour checkout.
+Laptops, graphing calculators, cables — Technology Services desk on the first floor; 4-hour checkout.
 More info.

 Microsoft Office suite, Adobe Creative Suite, SPSS, and more.
 View the list of software available in the library.

 Schedule a 30-minute one-on-one appointment when you need in-depth task-specific assistance on a multimedia software application.

 In Person: Visit us at the Reference/Information desk in the 1st floor Research Commons any time for research help, or visit the Technology Services desk past the elevators on the 1st floor for technology help.

 Call: 615.898.2817 (option 3 for research help)